-Let's write Use the topic sentences to write a paragraph that is a summary of the article. - - - Give your paragraph a heading.
-17- Rewrite this paragraph in the present tense.
-Suddenly a large flash of lightning lit up the scene.
-Nancy thought she saw something down on the beach behind her house.
-She looked through her binoculars and saw what seemed to be an overturned boat washed up on the shore.
-Nancy grabbed her raincoat and ran out into the storm.
-Down on the beach, what Nancy found was not a boat.
-It was a black whale, six metres long, lying on the beach.
-The whale smacked its tail against the sand and called out in whistles that sounded almost like a bird's song.
+Let's write se the topic sentences to write a paragraph that is a summary of of the article.
+Give your paragr raph a heading.
+Let's write Rewrite this paragraph in the present tense. beach behind he turned boat was!
+Down on the beach.
+The was like a bird's song. e flash of lightning lit up the scene.
+Nancy thought she saw sorer house.
+She looked through her binoculars and saw what sees hed up on the shore.
+Nancy grabbed her raincoat and ran out each, what Nancy found was not a boat.
+It was a black whale, single smacked its tail against the sand and called out in whistly.
 Nancy was frightened by the size of the animal.
-Then she saw a fishing net over the 1 whale's head and back.
+Then she saw d back.
 "You poor thing," said Nancy.
-"Don't worry, I'll find someone to help you."
+"Don't worry, I'll find some emed to be an over- into the storm. x metres long, lying on es that sounded almost y a fishing net over the whale's flead and a back.
+You poor thing, sala nancy.
+Don't worry, i i lina some eone to help you.